 This is great?
 How can I share this?

 State Parks is monitoring the COVID-19 situation carefully and is committed to following the state’s updated policy on social gatherings to help slow the spread of COVID-19.
-For the most up-to-date information on how State Parks is supporting the state’s COVID-19 efforts, please follow State Parks on its social media platforms: Facebook, Twitter and Instagram.
+For the most up-to-date information on how State Parks is supporting the state’s COVID-19 efforts, please follow California State Parks on its social media platforms: Facebook, Twitter and Instagram.